Berlin - Summer Study Abroad

 The Berlin program can only accept a limited number of students (cohort size is typically 20-22 students), so be sure to get your application in as soon as possible!

-Applications for Berlin 2020 can now be submitted via the SJSU FLP Application site.
-The first application window will remain open until -.
+Applications for Berlin 2020 can be submitted via the Berlin FLP application page.

 Any questions?
 Email the program leaders: